 A festival whose origins can be traced back centuries, Feria sees Seville explode in a riot of flamenco, traditional regalia and private parties fueled by tapas of jamón ibérico and Manzanilla sherry.
 PRIOR members enjoy the rarest and most exclusive access to the festival, typically strictly the preserve of locals.
 Join us in our private candy-striped caseta to dance and drink among the stylish sevillanos at Spain’s most joyful and colorful fiesta.

-The week-long journey also includes a visit to a farm where jamón ibérico is produced, an architectural tour through historic Cadíz, and a private visit to a one-time palace.
+The week-long journey also includes a visit to a farm where jamón ibérico is produced, a tour through the seafood market and tapas taverns of ancient Cadíz, and a private visit to a one-time palace.
 PRIOR also arranges a dinner at Casa Palacio Bailen in Seville, a jamón tasting in Sierra de Huelva, and lunch at one of Spain’s most highly regarded sherry vineyards.

 With a history tracing back centuries, the Feria de Abril parade sees vintage carriages drawn by exquisite Spanish stallions, their riders in wide-brimmed hats, and beautifully dressed flamenco dancers.